danblah/n8n-nodes-google-vertex-embeddings-extended/README.md

 1. A Google Cloud Platform account
 2. A project with Vertex AI API enabled
-3. Service account credentials with appropriate permissions
+3. Google API credentials configured in n8n

 ### Authentication

-1. Create a service account in your Google Cloud Console
-2. Download the JSON credentials file
+This node uses the standard Google API credentials that you may already have configured for other Google nodes in n8n:

-3. In n8n, create new credentials:
+1. In n8n, create or use existing **Google API** credentials
-   - Type: **Google Vertex Auth**
-   - Service Account Email: Your service account email
-   - Private Key: The private key from your JSON file
-   - Project ID: Your Google Cloud project ID
+2. Ensure your service account has the `Vertex AI User` role
+3. The node will automatically load your available projects

 ## Usage